 How many racquets do I need?

 I suggest to always carry at least two of the same kind with similar strings and tensions.
-In case a string breaks, you’ll get a similar performance for other one.
-If you can get three so that you can give one to the stringer while you’re carrying the other two to the court – even better.
+In case a string breaks, you will get a similar performance for other one.
+If you can get three so that you can give one to the stringer while you are carrying the other two to the court – even better.

 I’m a beginner, should I play with the lightest racquet possible?

-No. This can definitely teach you the wrong technique and you’ll start “arming” the ball instead of using your core to get power.
-Power doesn’t come from the arm – it comes from the entire body and how good your technique is.
+No. This can definitely teach you the wrong technique and you will start “arming” the ball instead of using your core to get power.
+Power does not come from the arm – it comes from the entire body and how good your technique is

 Should I go for a racquet that accentuates my strengths or diminishes my weaknesses?

 Difficult question to answer.
 If I take myself as an example, I hit a much better backhand with smaller head-size racquets (85-90 inches), but my bread-and-butter shot – my forehand – is better with a 95-inch racquet.
-And I need this shot to win more matches – so this is what I’ll use.
-This means I’ll work on my backhand with a racquet that works best for my forehand.
+And I need this shot to win more matches – so this is what I will use.
+This means I will work on my backhand with a racquet that works best for my forehand.
 So get the one that accentuates your strengths and work on the rest with that racquet.